scribe-security/JSL/README.md

 ```

 ### Kubernetes JNLP
-When using JNLP to run the sample you will need to run as root.
+When using the vanilla JNLP to run the sample you will need to run as root and enable the auto install api.
 PodTemplate example:
 ```
 metadata: